fit-r2lab/r2lab.inria.fr/markdown/papers.md

 tab: papers

 ****
-Nota: If you are using R2lab for in your publications, please add the following text in the Acknowledgment section os your papers:
+Nota: If you are using R2lab for in your publications, please add the following text in the Acknowledgment section of your papers/reports:

 *We would like to thank the FIT R2lab team from Inria, Sophia Antipolis, for their help in using the FIT-R2lab testbed (\url{https://fit-r2lab.inria.fr/}) [Ref]*.